leesheppard/toy_robot/README.md

 * `LEFT` and `RIGHT` rotates the robot 90 degrees in the specified direction without changing the position of the robot.
 * `REPORT` announces the `X,Y` and `F` of the robot.

 The file is assumed to have `ASCII encoding`.
 It is assumed that the `PLACE` command has only one space, that is `PLACE 1, 2, NORTH` is an invalid command.
-All commands must be in uppercase, all lower and mixed case commands will be ignored.
+All commands must be in upcase, all lower and mixed case commands will be ignored.

 ### Contact